ubports/ubports-installer/README.md

 **Snap:**

 1. Open a terminal
-2. Run `sudo snap install ubports-installer --devmode` to install
+2. Run `sudo snap install ubports-installer --edge --devmode` to install
 3. Run `ubports-installer` or select the icon in your application list to start the program

 **Deb:**